 Best enjoyed by hiring a private boat, you can spend your days just skipping from one beach or utopian outpost to the next, snorkelling to find bright blue corals, diving to Skeleton Wreck or just snoozing on the front of your boat while the captain cooks your freshly-caught fish on the ship’s grill.

-You’ll need at least three days to properly visit all the exquisite locations dotted around the island, diving into the crystal blue waters at Kayangan Lake, swimming in the Twin Lagoon or going in search of deserted beaches like Malcapuya, Bulog Dos Island or even Banana Island (where there isn’t a banana in sight!).
+You’ll need at least three days to properly visit all the best tourist spots in Coron, diving into the crystal blue waters at Kayangan Lake, swimming in the Twin Lagoon or going in search of deserted beaches like Malcapuya, Bulog Dos Island or even Banana Island (where there isn’t a banana in sight!).
 Even if you’re tired of island-hopping, you can spend your time in Coron Town at their legendary hot springs, hiking up to the viewpoint or just chilling in one of the great cafes and restaurants sprinkled around the city.

 One of the globe’s most breath-taking destinations, Coron is undoubtedly top of the Philippines bucket list, one of those islands you have to see to believe.